 Career planning for PhD candidates

-When you finish your PhD you will have many interesting and different opportunities for a career.
+When you finish your PhD you will have many interesting and different opportunities for your further career.
 Should you continue within the academic sector or apply for a job in the private or public sector?

 Graduation hat